 This is why I noted in the above section to get it into your head that your blog is not bulletproof… because at face value, these 3B’s might inspire you to start attacking deeply seeded beliefs of behavior that would cause outrage at your brand rather than a lively debate.

 Let’s take a look at a few examples so you know exactly how to execute (and avoid massive backlash).

 Example #1 — Why Steve Jobs Never Listened to His Customers

 Well, in the business world, there is a pretty big debate around customer feedback for innovation, or “sheltered” innovation.
-The argument that many make (including Steve Jobs) is that customers don’t often know what they want, and when asked, they’ll just ask for improved versions of what’s already out there (ex: Better CD players rather than the iPod).
+The argument that many make is that customers don’t often know what they want, and when asked, they’ll just ask for improved versions of what’s already out there.

 The other side views customer feedback as essential to innovation, with customers providing insights about your product that would be impossible to gain without their feedback.

 It’s a debate that people care about, but that won’t offend anyone.